While buying a scanner, the first question you might have to deal with is whether to choose flatbed or a sheetfed scanner.

-Both flatbed and sheetfed scanners are types of scanner that works differently and are designed to meet certain needs.
+Both flatbed and sheetfed scanners are types of scanner that work differently and are designed to meet certain needs.

 Let’s see how these two scanners are different from each other.